UK Conservatives start race to replace Theresa May | DW | 10.06.2019

 How does the process work?

-Due to the high number of applicants, there will be several rounds of voting among the party's 313 lawmakers to eliminate the least supported ones.
+Due to the high number of applicants, there will be several rounds of voting among the party's 313 lawmakers to narrow the field.

-The remaining two will then go forward to a runoff vote among the party membership, which is believed to number about 150,000, but there are no published, audited records to verify the figure.
+Two remaining candidates will then go forward to a runoff vote among the party membership, which is believed to number about 150,000, but there are no published, audited records to verify the figure.

 May's downfall